Weights and Measures Act 1985 and subsequent Deregulation Order 1999 (as amended).

 How do I place an order for stickers?

-Orders require a purchase order to be sent to Safety & Standards.
-Purchase orders must contain a purchase order number, details of the order required, invoice address and delivery address.
+Orders require the metrology stickers order form, found on the link below, to be completed and sent to Safety & Standards.
+We cannot process orders without this form.
+A purchase order is also required and must contain a purchase order number, details of the order required, invoice address and delivery address.

 What are the prices for the stickers?